MessiFr/MessiFr.github.io/public/docs/notes/sml/worksheet04_solutions.md

 Next, let's compare the GD algorithm with a more advanced second-order method of gradient descent.

 Gradient descent only uses first order derivative information to update parameters (/docs/notes/sml/it extrapolates from the current parameter value using a linear approximation to the function).
 Second-order methods such as [BFGS](https://en.wikipedia.org/wiki/Broyden%E2%80%93Fletcher%E2%80%93Goldfarb%E2%80%93Shanno_algorithm) can use the second-order derivative information to increase the rate of convergence.
 BFGS constructs an approximation to the Hessian matrix of second derivatives at each iteration, and uses this information to guide the next update.
 However such methods leveraging Hessian information tend to require a high space complexity and are only used for problems with a relatively low number of parameters.
-Gradient descent only uses first order derivative information to update parameters (/docs/notes/sml/it extrapolates from the current parameter value using a linear approximation to the function).
+Gradient descent only uses first order derivative information to update parameters (it extrapolates from the current parameter value using a linear approximation to the function).
 Second-order methods such as [BFGS](/docs/notes/sml/https://en.wikipedia.org/wiki/Broyden%E2%80%93Fletcher%E2%80%93Goldfarb%E2%80%93Shanno_algorithm) can use the second-order derivative information to increase the rate of convergence.
 BFGS constructs an approximation to the Hessian matrix of second derivatives at each iteration, and uses this information to guide the next update.
 However such methods leveraging Hessian information tend to require a high space complexity and are only used for problems with a relatively low number of parameters.

 Now that we've implemented functions to compute the objective and the gradient, we can plug them into `fmin_bfgs`.